consumr-project/cp/test/README.md

 # getting started

-run `./script/bootstrap test` to setup your app for testing. the following targes are available: `test-e2e`, `test-integration`, `test-unit`, and `test` which triggers the last two. the e2e tests require that webdriver be runnig which can be done with `make test-start-webdriver`.
+run `./script/bootstrap test` to setup your app for testing. the following targes are available: `test-e2e`, `test-perf`, `test-integration`, `test-unit`, and `test` which triggers the last two.

+the peft tests may need a google api key. this should be set on a `GOOGLE_PUBLIC_API_KEY` environment variable.

+the e2e tests require that webdriver be runnig which can be done with `make test-start-webdriver`.

 ```bash
 # runs unit and integration tests